Filipino Chicken Adobo

 Chicken adobo is the unofficial national dish of the Philippines.
 Because vinegar and salt helped preserve food way back when, it's been a staple of Filipino food since long before the Spanish came and lent them the word "adobo."

 Adobo means "marinade," so chicken adobo literally just means "marinated chicken."
 And those Mexican chipotles in adobo sauce (you know those Mexican canned peppers you first thought of when you heard the word "adobo")?
 I think that translates to "chipotle peppers in marinade sauce."
-Which is totally redundant (kind of like when people say "chai tea," SMH).
+Which is redundant (kind of like when people say "chai tea," SMH).

 Nobody at Goya or Oregon Chai asked me to translate their labels for them, so here we are in this editor's nightmare.